kaziava/local-graphrag-starter/README.md

 # 3. Build the graph from your PDF
 python main.py ingest data/report.pdf

 # 4. Ask
 python main.py ask "What was Apple's revenue in Q3 2024?"
 ```
+>  **Note:** You'll need to provide your own PDF file.
+Replace `data/report.pdf` with the path to your PDF document.
+For best results, use financial reports or documents with tables.

 Explore the graph in Neo4j Browser: http://localhost:7474 (`neo4j` / `password`)